Merlinooy/Merlinooy/README.md

 AI • Photography • Anime

-> “This account is like an archive of my digital life.”
+> “This account is a backup of my digital life.
+Please don't accidentally damage it.”

 📷 Like photography.
-The equipment I currently have is Hasselblad X2D II＋XCD 2,5/90V and Leica Q3
+The equipment I currently have is Hasselblad X2D II 100C＋XCD 2,5/90V and Leica Q3
 💻 Computer Science
 🌸 Anime & ACG Culture
 🎮 Like to play various types of games on all platforms